ybnd/shapeflow/docs/troubleshooting.md

 * Finally, you can also **try moving the .dll and .lib files to `C:\Windows\System32\`**.

-> The script exits immediately and complains that it can’t import something
+> The script exits immediately and complains that it can’t import something (other than cairo)

 * Most often this is due to a problem with the virtual environment.
 If your installation went correctly, it should be in the `.venv/` directory.
 You can check whether it works properly by running